|

 Since the first event at the Hotel Russell in 1993, this trade only Fair has grown considerably in stature

-and now attracts thousands of UK and international visitors with budgets which can run from hundreds of pounds
+and now attracts both UK and international visitors with budgets which can run from hundreds of pounds

 to millions of dollars.